openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-uitest.md

 > **Note:**
 >
-> This document only covers module-specific error codes.
+> This document only covers error codes specific to this module.
 For general error codes, please refer to the [Universal Error Code Documentation](cj-errorcode-universal.md).

 ## 17000001 Initialization Failed